Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 - Prevent input events
 - Set the press interval

-#### **Simulate keyboard input**
+#### **Simulating keyboard input**

-You can simulate pressing buttons from the keyboard.
-To do this, you need to use the `Press()` method, which accepts a collection of keys.
+You can simulate pressing keyboard buttons.
+To do this, use the `Press()` method, which accepts a collection of keys.
 The simulated keys are fully compatible with your keyboard, so different active modifiers will be applied to them, such as the Shift key.

 ```c#
 var keyboard = new KeyboardManipulator();